paulrouge/debucate/README.md

 # Decubate assignment specifics / info
 I will use this template of mine to get started quickly.
-Normally I use this template to interact with smart contract on the ICON Blockchain, which are written in Java.
+Normally I use this template to interact with smart contracts on the ICON Blockchain, which are written in Java.
 But I also started on implementing evm compatiblity (ethers.js).
 So I will try and take all the non-evm out of it but there might be some leftover code floating around, which I guess is not a huge problem in this particular case.

 Also, whenever you see 'Qnect' poppin up in the code, that is some template stuff I created to interact with the ICON Blockchain.

 ## NFTs
-Another guess is that it won't be an issue to reuse an existing IPFS folder/files of a project of mine, I am assuming that it's more important to show that I can implement the NFTs in the project, rather than to show that I can create a new IPFS folder and upload the files to IPFS.
+Another guess is that it won't be an issue to reuse an existing IPFS folder/files of a project of mine, I am assuming that it's more important to show that I can implement the NFTs in the project, rather than to show that I can create a new IPFS folder and upload the files to the IPFS.

 _fyi: The project I'm taking the IPFS files from is www.idogelabs.com (I'm the creator of that project, which is live on the ICON Blockchain)_